LifnaJos/Blockchain-Platforms-HBCC601/PPT/Experiment_List.md

 -- To construct a Merkle Tree for the given transactions
 3. Prepare a document with Aim, Tasks performed, Program, Output and Conclusion.

-## Experiment  No: 2

-*AIM:* Hands on Solidity Programming Assignments for creating Smart Contracts
+## Experiment  No: 2 - Hands-on Solidity Programming Assignments for creating Smart Contracts

 *Task to be performed :*
 1. Go to [LearnETH Tutorials](https://remix.ethereum.org/#lang=en&optimize=false&runs=200&evmVersion=null) provided by Remix IDE
-2. Explore through Solidity Basics Course
+2. Explore through the Solidity Basics Course
 3. Complete all the 19 Assignments provided with the Course

 *Tools & Libraries used :* Remix IDE